What You Always Wanted to Know,

 Do you really have to pedal a bike to power your TV?

-Nope!
 First of all, the TV at the Treehouse is rarely on.
 We only plug in the TV to watch big events together like the Super Bowl, Grammys, and election debates.
-At one point, there was a bike that did power the TV, although it has broken and is no longer in the house.
-It's kind of a fable in the house, as none of the current treekids have seen it in action.
+There is a bike-powered generator that can power the TV, or other lights or appliances in the house.
+This was built and maintained by Treekids.
+We are fun!

 Do you really have to take three minute showers?